 - Canned green chilis: You can pick if you'd like to use mild or hot, depending on if you enjoy spicy food or not.

 - Canned black beans: be sure to drain and rinse them.

 - Sour cream: you can use regular, low-fat, or even substitute for plain Greek yogurt.

 - Spices, including chili powder: This recipe uses American Chili Powder, which is a spice blend.

 Ground chicken vs. shredded chicken

 You can absolutely use ground chicken for enchiladas!
 While shredded chicken tends to be more common, ground chicken is so juicy and flavorful and my personal favorite!
 I find it to be less likely to dry out.

 How to prepare chicken enchiladas in advance

-- You can prep the enchiladas up to 24 hours in advance and wait to bake them until you are ready to enjoy.
+- You can prep the ground chicken enchiladas up to 24 hours in advance and wait to bake them until you are ready to enjoy.
 Cover the baking dish well with foil and store in the refrigerator.